Otto Dietrich: Biography

 His job as Press Chief overlapped with Joseph Goebbels's Ministry of Public Enlightenment and Propaganda, and thus many anecdotes exist of their feuds.
 They were infamous for their disagreements, and both often felt obliged to "repair" the mistakes of the other.
 Dietrich believed himself to be the supreme commander over the German press and so sought to lessen Goebbels's influence within the Press Department.

 Dietrich had a close relationship with Hitler.
 In some testimony from Hans Fritzsche, the head of the German Press Division from December 1938 to November 1942, who worked under Dietrich, he noted that: "For years he (Dietrich) also summarized the press telegrams, which constituted one of the most important sources of information for Hitler.
 Finally I could see for myself that he elaborated Hitler's speeches for publication.
 Thus Dr. Dietrich also functioned as the transmitter of Hitler's current directives to Dr. Goebbels."
 However, in the secrecy mandated by war, Dietrich, who was not in Hitler's "inner circle," often did not truly know of Hitler's whereabouts.

 Dietrich retained the confidence of the Führer throughout the regime until Hitler accused him of defeatism and placed him on indefinite leave after an argument on 30 March 1945.
 After the war ended, he was arrested by the British.
 In 1949, he was tried at the Subsequent Nuremberg Trials, where he was convicted of crimes against humanity and being a member of a criminal organization, namely the SS, and was sentenced to seven years' imprisonment.
+Dietrich's conviction for crimes against humanity stemmed from anti-Semitic propaganda which he broadcast."These press and periodical directives were not mere political polemics, they were not aimless expressions of anti-Semitism, and they were not designed only to unite the German people in the war effort."

+"Their clear and expressed purpose was to enrage Germans against the Jews, to justify the measures taken and to be taken against them, and to subdue any doubts which might arise as to the justice of measures of racial persecution to which Jews were to be subjected."

-He was released in 1950.
-At the age of 55 Dietrich died in November 1952 in Düsseldorf.
+"By them Dietrich consciously implemented, and by furnishing the excuses and justifications, participated in, the crimes against humanity regarding Jews charged in count five."Dietrich was released from prison in August 1950.
+He died in November 1952 in Düsseldorf.